The Dive Otter

 Wikipedia | PADI | SDI

 WARNING - THIS DISCUSSION IS ABOUT RECREATIONAL DIVERS.
 TECHNICAL AND TEAM DIVERS HAVE OTHER PROCEDURES THEY TYPICALLY USE.
 THIS PAGE OPENS A DISCUSSION ABOUT THE CURRENT RECREATIONAL "BUDDY CHECK" SYSTEM TAUGHT BY EVERY MAJOR DIVE AGENCY.
 I BELIEVE IT NEEDS TO CHANGE TO BE MORE EFFECTIVE.
 THIS IS MY OPINION ON THE TOPIC.
-YOU DO YOU DO.
+YOU DO YOU.

 All new open water divers are generally taught something like "BWARF" as the acronym for a formalized ceremony known as the buddy check...